devlooped/ThisAssembly/src/visibility.md

 a recompile when the the values of `ThisAssembly` are changed in a referenced assembly.

-If you want to keep the properties as constants, you can instead extend the generated code by defining a another partial that can modify its visibility as needed (or add new members).
+If you want to keep the properties as constants, you can instead extend the generated code by defining another partial that can modify its visibility as needed (or add new members).

 ```csharp